John Moyer: Equipment

 Moyer had a custom line with Traben bass company.
 He and the company produced his signature Traben Havoc.
 He also has custom amps with Kustom featuring his own design printed on the front resembling a skull engulfed in flames.
 More recently he signed a new deal with Hartke amps that he uses currently.

-Moyer also at one point signed an endorsement deal with BC Rich Guitars, who for a while manufactured Moyer's signature Havoc bass.
+At one point, Moyer also signed an endorsement deal with BC Rich Guitars; for a while, the company manufactured Moyer's signature Havoc bass guitar.
 They can do this because they are owned by the same holding company as Traben.
 However in 2014, he has been seen with some Spector bass models like Euro LX5 and signed on as an endorser soon after.
-Additionally he has been seen with a few other basses over the years, most notably Music Man Stingrays.
+Additionally, he has been seen with a few other bass guitars over the years, most notably Music Man Stingrays.